Niraj Antani: Committee assignments

+On February 12, 2025, Antani suspended his three-week campaign for Ohio Secretary of State citing that the Ohio GOP was conspiring against him.
+A few hours later he announced his candidacy for Ohio State Treasurer citing an easier path to victory and his Indian heritage as credentials.

+2024 congressional candidacy

+In 2024, Antani ran for Congress to fill Ohio's 2nd congressional district after Brad Wenstrup announced he would not seek re-election.
+In the Republican primary he came in 10th out of 11th place, earning only 1.69% of the vote, with David Taylor winning the primary election with 25.40% of the vote.

 Electoral history

 Controversies

 On March 14, 2018, Antani made headlines by appearing to suggest that students who were over the age of 18 should be allowed to bring rifles to school in their cars.
 The following day, after substantial press, Niraj backtracked and said that he did a poor job of stating his position.

-On December 2, 2018, it was reported that along with many other sitting members of the Ohio General Assembly, Niraj Antani's role in the creation of a letter with Jeff Jacobson, a lending industry lobbyist, intending to weaken a sweeping payday lending bill HB123, was under investigation by the US Department of Justice.
-A subpoena was issued on August 27, 2018, and sent to a federal grand jury on September 12, 2018.[7]
-Senator Antani was never charged with a crime in relation to this letter.